 In the years that followed, my PhD research at LSBU, with close collaboration with the Laboratory of Acoustics of the University of Le Mans (LAUM), lead me to work on ultra-thin acoustic metamaterials for diffusing sound -- metadiffusers -- that could overcome the engineering constraints of traditional acoustic treatments (mainly thickness) in view of overhauling the acoustic conditions of performing musicians at the Royal Opera House, Covent Garden, London.
 Not only did these structures perfomed well under very thin dimension constraints (14 times thinner), but they also showed great flexibility in terms of effective sound diffusion for large frequency ranges.
 I also worked with the Acoustics & Audio Group of the University of Edinburgh, U.K., on the numerical implementation of such structures into state-of-the-art acoustic simulations for determining virtually the effect these would have on specific room geometries, such as orchestra pits.

-During my first two post-doctoral years, I was a researcher at LAUM, working for the National Centre of Scientific Research (CNRS), where I specialise in passive acoustic metamaterials for controlling wave propagation.
-More specifically, I am currently working on the design of multi-functional acoustic metamaterials in a National Research Agency (ANR) project titled METARoom for designing deep-subwavelength reconfigurable acoustic metamaterials for room acoustic purposes, with configurations varying between very absorptive to non-absorbing but very diffusing.
-I am also in collaboration with the Institute of Instrumentation for Molecular Imaging (I3M) of the Spanish National Research Council (CSIC) at the Polytechnic University of Valencia, concerning the design of ultrasound lenses for biomedical applications.
+During my first two post-doctoral years, I was a researcher at LAUM, working for the National Centre of Scientific Research (CNRS), where I specialised in passive acoustic metamaterials for controlling wave propagation.
+More specifically, I was working in a National Research Agency (ANR) project titled METARoom for designing a passivity-induced optimal deep-subwavelength reconfigurable acoustic metamaterial for room acoustic purposes, with configurations varying between very absorptive to non-absorbing but very diffusing.
+I also did a one-month visit in the context of a collaboration with the Institute of Instrumentation for Molecular Imaging (I3M) of the Spanish National Research Council (CSIC) at the Polytechnic University of Valencia, concerning the design of ultrasound lenses for biomedical applications.

-Now, while still working at LAUM, I begin a one year and a half post-doctoral journey (at least) in collaboration with fellow biologists at the LIPME and MIAT laboratories of the National Research Institute in Agronomy and Environment (INRAE) in Toulouse, France, for exploring how certain plant hair cells (i.e. trichomes) could borrow some physical phenomena usually linked to periodic media, such as sonic crystals or metamaterials, in order to help engage a biological auto-immune response of the plant when it is being subjectted to mechanical activity linked to herbivory.
+Now, while still working at LAUM, I begin a one year and a half post-doctoral journey (at least) in collaboration with fellow biologists at the LIPME and MIAT laboratories of the National Research Institute in Agronomy and Environment (INRAE) in Toulouse, France, and with the Universitary Institute for Pure and Applied Mathematics (IUMPA) at the Polytechnic University of Valencia, Spain.
+In this collaboration, we explore how certain plant hair cells (i.e. trichomes) could borrow some physical phenomena usually linked to periodic media, such as sonic crystals or metamaterials, even though their apparent distribution seems disordered.
+Such phenomena would help engage a biological auto-immune response of the plant when it is being subjectted to mechanical activity linked to herbivory.

 contact: eric.ballestero [at] univ-lemans.fr